isomerpages/moe-chijsngsec/_cca/Uniformed Groups/St John Brigade.md

 <table style="width:100%">
 <tbody>
+<tr><td style="width:50%"><b>Annual Camps</b><br><br>

-<tr><td style="width:50%"><b>Annual Camps</b><br><br>Our annual camps allow our cadets to demonstrate resilience and perseverance.
-Cadets also acquire essential first aid and home nursing knowledge and skills.<br><br>Our camps also include engaging activities such as outdoor cooking and Amazing Races that allow our cadets to bond with their squadmates.
-This develops a strong sense of camaraderie within through our unfaltering motto - One for All, All for One!</td>
+Annual camps provide cadets with opportunities to demonstrate resilience and perseverance.
+Cadets deepen their first aid and home nursing knowledge and skills through structured activities during camp.

+Camps also include activities such as outdoor cooking and Amazing Races.
+These shared experiences allow cadets to bond with their squadmates and strengthen teamwork.
+A strong sense of camaraderie is developed in line with the motto: One for all, all for one!</td>
 <td><img src="/images/06%20CCA/UG%20St%20John/SJB1.jpeg"></td></tr>

 <tr><td style="width:50%"><b>First Aid and Home Nursing Competitions</b><br><br> Our cadets participate in the 2025 First Aid and Home Nursing Competitions organised by St John HQ.